RetroDECK/ES-DE/USERGUIDE-DEV.md

 **General**

 For all the supported MAME variants as well as Final Burn Alpha/FinalBurn Neo and Neo Geo, single file archives should be used.
-These files should retain the MAME filenames as ES-DE ships with MAME lookup tables, meaning the short names are expanded to full game names.
+These files should retain the MAME software list filenames as ES-DE ships with MAME lookup tables, meaning the software list names are automatically expanded to full game names.

 For instance `topgunnr.7z` will be expanded to `Top Gunner`.